Juancho1162/Notes/AI/Numeric ML/Kernels in ML.md

     weight_range = np.arange(-1, 1.1, 0.1)
     k_range = np.arange(-10, 10.1, 0.1)

-    for w1 in weight_range:
-        for w2 in weight_range:
+    for w1 in weight_range: # BAD INDENTATION BECAUSE OF VISUALIZATION! for w2 in weight_range:
 	    for k in k_range:
             # Check the conditions for all points in group1 and group2
             condition1 = all(np.dot([w1, w2], point) > k for point in group1)
             condition2 = all(np.dot([w1, w2], point) < k for point in group2)
             # If both conditions are satisfied, we've found a separating line
             if condition1 and condition2:
+                return True, w1, w2, k
+            else:
+                condition3 = all(np.dot([w1, w2], point) < k for point in group1)
+                condition4 = all(np.dot([w1, w2], point) > k for point in group2)
+                if condition3 and condition4:
 	                return True, w1, w2, k

     # If we finish the loop without returning, no separating line was found
 	return False, None, None, None

 # Example groups of points
 group1 = np.array([[1, 2], [2, 3], [3, 4]])